-This regulation establishes tolerances for combined residues of fenpyroximate in or on raw agricultural commodities (RAC): Vegetables, fruiting, group 8 at 0.20 ppm; okra at 0.20 ppm; melon subgroup 9A at 0.10 ppm; and cucumber at 0.10 ppm.
-The Interregional Research Project Number 4 (IR-4) requested these tolerances under the Federal Food, Drug, and Cosmetic Act (FFDCA).
+This regulation establishes tolerances for residues of fenpyroximate in or on multiple commodities which are identified and discussed later in this document.
+Interregional Research Project Number 4 (IR-4) requested these tolerances under the Federal Food, Drug, and Cosmetic Act (FFDCA).

-This regulation is effective July 29, 2009.
-Objections and requests for hearings must be received on or before September 28, 2009, and must be filed in accordance with the instructions Start Printed Page 37613provided in 40 CFR part 178 (see also Unit I.C. of the SUPPLEMENTARY INFORMATION).
+This regulation is effective December 5, 2019.
+Objections and requests for hearings must be received on or before February 3, 2020, and must be filed in accordance with the instructions provided in 40 CFR part 178 (see also Unit I.C. of the SUPPLEMENTARY INFORMATION).

 FOR FURTHER INFORMATION CONTACT:

 Michael Goodis, Registration Division (7505P), Office of Pesticide Programs, Environmental Protection Agency, 1200 Pennsylvania Ave.
 NW, Washington, DC 20460-0001; main telephone number: (703) 305-7090; email address: RDFRNotices@epa.gov.

 A. Does this action apply to me?

 You may be potentially affected by this action if you are an agricultural producer, food manufacturer, or pesticide manufacturer.
 The following list of North American Industrial Classification System (NAICS) codes is not intended to be exhaustive, but rather provides a guide to help readers determine whether this document applies to them.
 Potentially affected entities may include:

 - Pesticide manufacturing (NAICS code 32532).